 What do you think after reading the title of the post?
 How can we include emotions while testing software?
-What kind of emotions I am going to talk about?
-How daily life emotions affects/impacts on software testing?
+What kind of emotions am I going to talk about?
+How does daily life emotions effect/impact software testing?
 Please read on…

-Software Testing is an unavoidable part of software development life cycle.
-Many times, I have heard an argument that software testing is not that difficult and anyone can be a software tester.
-Right and wrong.
+Software Testing is an unavoidable part of the Software Development Lifecycle.
+Many times I have heard the argument that Software Testing is not that difficult and anyone can be a Software Tester.

-While testing software, it is expected that you work as an end user.
-You make mistakes as an end user, you play with product as an end user and you follow the documentation as an end user.
-Although initially followed, once we settle down in that comfort zone of testing with limited thinking and vision, most of us forget about end user.
-And then the real end user comes in to picture that reports bug and makes our life like a BUG.
+While testing software, it is expected that you work as an end-user.
+You make mistakes as an end-user, you play with the product as an end-user, and you follow the documentation as an end-user.
+Although initially followed, once we settle down in that comfort zone of testing with limited thinking and vision, most of us forget about the end-user.
+Then the real end-user comes into the picture, reports a bug and makes our life like a BUG.

 Is Software Testing an Emotional Task?

-Today, I am going to correlate some daily life situations/problems with software testing and how they can be prevented and what kind of contribution a tester can provide.
+Today, I am going to correlate some daily life situations/problems with Software Testing, how they can be prevented, and what kind of contribution a tester can provide.